-In this third and final installation describing our travel home, I will talk about some of the biggest things that helped us to make our trip a great success.
-To recap, in part 1 I talked about all the planning we did prior to arriving at the airport, and in part 2 all the things we did during transit to keep it together.
+In this third and final installation outlining how I traveled solo internationally with two kids, I talk about some of the biggest things that helped us to make our trip a great success.
+To recap, go to part 1 to read about all the planning we did prior to arriving at the airport, and to part 2 to learn about all the things we did during transit to keep it together.
 Continuing from Part 2, let us resume…

 13. We shipped things